Cactice/sb-split/README.md

 It splits md files and

 # How to get started
-both backend and frontend is needed
+Both backend and frontend is needed to run the app

 backend
 ```